 How to contact us

-Speak with your module Support and Feedback class tutors about the material covered in a module.
+You can speak with your module Support and Feedback class tutors about the material covered in a module.
 If there is something you do not understand they will be able to offer you the help you need.
-Your tutors can offer advice on assignments and may also be involved in the marking of assignments and tests and the provision of individual feedback on such assessments.
+Your tutors can offer advice on assignments.

 What you can expect from us

-We want to instil in you the same passion for the study of economics that we have and we will therefore aim to engage you with all course material and create an enjoyable environment in which to learn and develop.
+We want to instil in you the same passion for the study of economics that we have.
+Therefore, we aim to engage you with all course material and create an enjoyable environment in which to learn and develop.
 You should be aware of what you can expect from any module and it is our role to ensure that this information is clearly set out and available.

 Below are the key elements that you should expect from every economics module that you take: